 - cardiovascular disease

-If diabetes develops, this can place you at risk for the development of additional health complications including:
+If diabetes develops, you may be at risk for additional health complications, including:

 - eye damage (retinopathy)

 If you are diagnosed with metabolic syndrome, the goal of treatment will be to reduce your risk of developing further health complications.
 Your doctor will recommend lifestyle changes that may include losing between 7 and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
 They may also suggest that you quit smoking.